psu13/mutable-hakyll/posts/line-go-up.md

 and

-2. It's time to look back at my Strava and note how I did average on distance, but as usual got slower year over year.
+2. It's time to look back at my Strava, and as usual note that I got slower year over year.

 But this year's twist is that (2) did not happen.
 For the first time since I started using the service in 2012 I did very much above average on _both_ distance _and_ speed.